top of page

 WHAT WILL THEY ASK ME?

-The fear of the unknown can play with even the most confident persons' mind and as stated before, most of your students are venturing into the unknown when it comes to interviews.
-I have tried to reduce the anxiety of the unknown by providing my students with a copy of the interview rubric and possible interview questions that could be asked during the interview.
+The fear of the unknown can play with even the most confident person's mind and as stated before, most of your students are venturing into the unknown when it comes to interviews.
+I have tried to reduce the anxiety of the unknown by providing my students with a copy of the interview score sheet rubric and possible interview questions that could be asked during the interview.
 This allows them to practice and provides an opportunity to coach the kids on how to answer questions, what and what not to say during the interview.
-My friend Karen Mulsbury, who teaches Virtual Enterprise in Michigan, has developed a career web site called No Filter Career Advice and has articles and video content to help kids prepare for interviews.
+My friend Karen Mulsbury, who taught Virtual Enterprise in Michigan, developed a career website called No Filter Career Advice which has articles and video content to help kids prepare for interviews.
 Their post, 10 Basics of a Job Interview, is a good place for your kids to start.
 In addition, there are a lot of new resources found in the VE HUB (for VE teachers) under CAREER DEVELOPMENT - Task 3 - Interview and Placement Process.

 CALL FOR INTERVIEWERS